lucrnz/site/content/read.md

 Articles that I read lately and felt the need to share/ I agreed with them.

-The date corresponds to the time I read it, not the time the article was published.
+The date corresponds to the time I read it, not the time article was published.

-I might or not add comments, I only add comments when I have something positive to say.
+I might or not add comments, I only add them when I have something positive to say.

 ## 2022 10 11
 ["Bitcoin and economic nihilism"](https://xeiaso.net/blog/cryptocurrency-ownership)